 • human exploitation

-• As a potential resource, a process chart for Aluminum is presented here.
+• As a potential resource for this instruction, a process chart for Aluminum is provided here.

 Nature Observation